apache/paimon/docs/content/how-to/cdc-ingestion.md

 {{< generated/compute_column >}}

+## Special Data Type Conversions
+1. MySQL TINYINT(1) type will be converted to Boolean by default.
+If you want to store number (-128~127) in it like MySQL, you can specify that `--mysql-conf mysql.converter.tinyint1-to-bool=false`, then the column will be mapped to TINYINT in Paimon table.
+2. MySQL BIT(1) type will be converted to Boolean.
+3. When using Hive catalog, MySQL TIME type will be converted to STRING.

 ## FAQ
 1. Chinese characters in records ingested from MySQL are garbled.
 * Try to set `env.java.opts: -Dfile.encoding=UTF-8` in `flink-conf.yaml`